How to Start a New Project and get it Approved.

 - Is the proposed service project representative of the goals, practices and teachings of the Texas Master Naturalist Program?

 - How does the project address a pressing naturalist, natural resource management, chapter and/or partner need for meaningful service or resources?

 - What is the scope of the project in terms of when it would need to be conducted, where, estimated time needed to complete or maintain per month, how many volunteers would be needed, etc.?

 - Is the project within the Chapter’s service area and ecological training?

 - How does the project allow the chapter to focus and/or create visibility, identity and/or recruitment for the chapter?

 - How can the project’s impact on the community and our natural resources be measured?

-This Chapter Management and Operating Protocols document also has the following examples for guidance.
+This Chapter Management and Operating Protocols document has had the following examples for guidance.
 Be sure to review the latest version of that CMOP here.
 Minor updates occur every few years for new clarity.